Is your business ready to go global? We’re here to help.

 Integrating to deliver better outcomes

-Improving efficiency in the shipping preparation process is vital, especially for SMEs.
+Improving efficiencies in the shipping preparation process is vital, especially for SMEs.
 This is where leveraging technology and a reliable logistics partner can make a real difference.
 Digital Studio linked their system with FedEx so documents such as commercial invoices and shipping labels could be prepared directly from Digital Studio’s website.
-And online booking for package pickup has eliminated the need to wait in line at the FedEx counter.
+Additionally, online booking for package pickup has eliminated the need to wait in person at the FedEx counter.

-The company also utilizes a FedEx service designed especially to support Japanese customers prepare for international shipping.
+The company also utilizes a FedEx service designed specially to support Japanese customers in preparing goods for international shipping.
 Digital Studio simply sends the products to FedEx in Japan, and everything from preparing shipping documents and Airwaybills to sorting case-packed merchandise and repacking items for overseas shipments is handled by FedEx.

 How An Online Shopping Mall Is Bringing Japanese Brands To The World

-Itabashi appreciates the value of FedEx support: sales continue to grow and more packages need to be handled each day.
-For example, when Digital Studio found itself having to process 200 shipments of fishing equipment on the same day, they were able to outsource the most time-consuming part of the shipping process to FedEx .
+As sales increased, more packages needed to be handed on the daily.
+Itabashi appreciated the value of FedEx support.
+When Digital Studio found itself having to process 200 shipments of fishing equipment on the same day, they were able to outsource the most time-consuming part of the shipping process to FedEx.

 For brands that are new to cross-border e-commerce, Itabashi believes that using the services FedEx offers will make for a smoother start to operations.
 Outsourcing logistics operations and inventory management is ultimately more cost-effective.
 It also reduces the risk of service disruption when a product runs out of stock.

-“Made in Japan” products are highly sought after all around the world, and e-commerce platforms have made it possible for Japanese brands to expand internationally.
-With the right logistics partner, there’s never been a better time to take your business to the next level and go global.
+“Made in Japan” products are highly sought after all around the world, and e-commerce platforms have made it possible for Japanese brands to explore global expansion.
+With the right logistics partner, there’s never been a better time to take your business to the next level and go international.

 For more information on shipping solutions, visit our e-commerce page here.